 Asparagus - Asparagus officinalis

 Asparagus prefer a sheltered, sunny position in well-drained soil.
-Asparagus is a good source of fibre (inulin - a prebiotic), vitamin C (which strengthens the walls of small blood vessels, which may reduce broken veins), smaller amounts of vitamins E and B and iron as well as rutin (an antioxidant which might help as an anti-inflammatory) and glutathione, an antioxidant that helps the liver clear out toxins.
+Asparagus is a good source of fibre (inulin - a prebiotic), folate, vitamin C (which strengthens the walls of small blood vessels, which may reduce broken veins), smaller amounts of vitamins E and B and iron as well as rutin (an antioxidant which might help as an anti-inflammatory) and glutathione, an antioxidant that helps the liver clear out toxins.

 Prepare a new asparagus bed in winter.
 Double digging and adding well-rotted manure to create an open and well-fertilised bed.

-Plant new year old crown stock in early March through to mid-April in a trench 12in wide by 6in deep.
+Plant new, year-old crown stock in early March through to mid-April in a trench 12in wide by 6in deep.
 Create a slightly raised ridge down the middle of the trench, and sit the crowns on the ridge 30-45cm (12-18in) apart.
 Mix the soil with rotted manure when backfilling, ensuring that the tips of the crowns are just showing above the surface of the soil.
 Water well and keep the soil moist.

 Don't harvest for the first year after planting and only a couple of times in the second year.
 This will allow the plants to get really well established, giving them a bigger crop.
 In the third and subsequent years harvest from the last week of April (traditionally the English asparagus season starts on St. George's Day - April 23rd) to the last harvest by late June*.